One thing that caught my attention on Netflix’s Neil Hunt’s interview with Gigaom was this :

 In fact I had a blog on this specialization of Data Science skills

 Netflix is putting more weight on actual behavior !
-Interesting, we are also seeking similar effects ie falling asleep on a couch vs. actually watching a TV show !
+Interesting, we are also seeking similar effects ie differentiate between falling asleep on a couch vs. actually watching a TV show !
 It is hard inference … Netflix has the blocker, I have nothing ;o(

 Binge watching … interesting … We are actually working on algorithms to figure that out and change the ad mix.
 I plan to talk more at the TM Forum Digital Disruption Panel on December 9th !

 Finally, the fact that importance of Netflix recommendation engine is underrated is so true.
 In many ways the recommendation algorithms and engines are core to many systems.

 In fact, we have a reverse recommendation strategy !
 We recommend users to ads !

 Saw the movie this weekend.
 I am a Jeremy Brett* fan and (still) think that he is THE personification of Sherlock Holmes.

 But time has changed, and am fine with Robert Downey Jr., and Jude Law.
 And I do think that Sir Arthur Ignatius Conan Doyle would be proud the way the new movie turned out ….

 - Enjoyed the movie – Well made & an intelligent film